ar-mat/Threading/README.md

 - ***Get the result (return value) of a Job upon completion*** Generic implementations of Job\<TResult\> are running a function with a return value of type *TResult*.
 The result of a Job becomes available once it's completed successfully.

 During execution of a Job, there's a static property `Armat.Threading.Job.Current` to be used for identifying the instance of currently running Job.
 It's also possible to determine the Job for which the current one is a continuation (see the `Initiator` property of `Job` class).
-There's also another property `Armat.Threading.Job.Root` to find the upper level Job from which the asynchronous operation has begun.
+The property `Armat.Threading.Job.Root` returns the top level Job from which the asynchronous operation has begun.

-I'm not going to describe the whole interface of `Armat.Threading.Job` class taking into account that it matches to the `System.Threading.Tasks.Task` in .Net CLR.
+I'm not going to describe the whole interface of `Armat.Threading.Job` class taking into account that it matches to the `System.Threading.Tasks.Task` from .Net CLR.

 ## Armat.Threading.JobScheduler class